ELEGANT. CANDID. REAL.

 How much does a wedding photographer cost in Paris? +

-My rates are detailed on the dedicated page.
-They correspond to a full day of presence, and include the online gallery, the personalized box, and the fine art prints.
+My rates are detailed on a dedicated page.
+They correspond to a full day of presence and include the online gallery, the personalized box, and the fine art prints.
 Travel within the Paris region is included; destination weddings are quoted on request.

-A full coverage typically spans ten to fourteen hours, from getting ready through the heart of the evening.
-The duration adapts to your day’s flow, not the other way around.
+A full day of coverage typically spans ten to fourteen hours, from the getting ready through the heart of the evening.
+The duration adapts to the flow of your day, not the other way around.

-Depending on coverage duration, you receive between five hundred and eight hundred photographs, curated and processed in color (and sometimes in black and white), harmonized into a coherent rendering.
-Delivery happens within eight weeks via a private online gallery.
+Depending on the length of coverage, you receive between five hundred and eight hundred photographs, curated and processed in color, and sometimes in black and white, harmonized into a coherent whole.
+Delivery takes place within eight weeks through a private online gallery.

 Yes.
-My coverage spans every type of ceremony: civil, religious (Catholic, Jewish, Muslim, Hindu, Shinto), secular, intimate, or elopements.
-Each union has its own singularity — I devote myself to telling its specific unfolding.
+My coverage spans every kind of ceremony: civil, religious (Catholic, Jewish, Muslim, Hindu, Shinto), secular, intimate, or elopements.
+Each union has its own singularity, and I devote myself to telling its particular story.

-What happens if the unexpected arises (pluie, retard, lieu modifié) ? +
+What happens if the unexpected arises (rain, delays, a change of venue)? +

 Adaptation is part of the craft.
 Rain changes the light but never compromises the day.
-A delay can be caught up with.
-A changed venue can always be scouted again.
-I work with redundant professional equipment that secures every image, and I always keep buffer time.
+A delay can be made up.
+A new venue can always be scouted again.
+I work with redundant professional equipment that secures every image, and I always keep time in reserve.

 Do you work in the Paris region, across France, or abroad? +

-Based in Paris, I photograph weddings throughout the Paris region and all over France: Burgundy, Champagne, Brittany, Camargue, French Riviera.
-Abroad as well — in Italy, Mauritius, or elsewhere depending on your plans.
+Based in Paris, I photograph weddings throughout the Paris region and across France: Burgundy, Champagne, Brittany, the Camargue, the French Riviera.
+Abroad as well, in Italy, Mauritius, or elsewhere depending on your plans.
 Travel is quoted on request.

 Yes.
 I work with French-speaking couples as well as international couples getting married in Paris.
-The website, communications, and proposals are all available in French and English.
+The website, our exchanges, and the proposals are all available in French and English.

 CONNECT